bioimage-io/bioimageio-chatbot/README.md

 ### Asking Questions

 To ask the chatbot a question, type your query and send it.
 The chatbot will analyze your question and provide a relevant response.
-You can ask questions related to bioimage analysis, software tools, models, and more.
+You can ask questions related to bioimaging, software tools, models, and more.

 ### Personalized Responses